YasminTeles/new-server/Install.md

 1. Clone this repository and access the folder project;

+2. Start Docker Desktop;

-2. Run the following commands:
+3. Run the following commands:

     ```bash
     make docker-build
     make docker-run
     ```

-3. Open <http://localhost:4000/healthcheck> with your browser to see the result.
+4. Open <http://localhost:4000/healthcheck> with your browser to see the result.

-4. For kill container's Docker, run the following command:
+5. For kill container's Docker, run the following command:

     ```bash
     make docker-kill